ajitsd/AIEO2/00_Quicklinks/README.md

-# Quicklinks - AI Engineering
+# Quicklinks

-Quicklinks are to help you **easily navigate individual session information** for `AI Engineering Onramp`!
+Quicklinks are to help you **easily navigate individual session information** for `The AI Engineer Onramp`!

-- We'll follow the [course schedule](https://bit.ly/aieo1-cal) as outlined throughout the cohort!

 | 📰 Session | ⏺️ Recording     | 🖼️ Slides        | 👨‍💻 Repo         | 📄 Homework       | 📁 Feedback       |
 |:-----------------|:-----------------|:-----------------|:-----------------|:-----------------|:-----------------|